 Other books include Food for Thought: Nourishment, Culture, Meaning (co-editor) (Springer 2021), Eating for Victory: Food Rationing and the Politics of Domesticity (University of Illinois, 1998), A Cultural History of Food in the Modern Era (editor) (Bloomsbury, 2011), as well as articles on such diverse topics as ketchup in Reagan’s America, the politics of southwestern cuisine, and a historiography of food riots.
 Her current research projects include a history of food in US hospitals, and the meanings and uses of food production in religious communities.

 In addition to her work as a food historian, she is involved in a wide range of food-related academic and applied projects, including the Food and COVID-19 NYU digital archive, and as co-founder of the NYU Urban Farm Lab and the Experimental Cuisine Collective (2007-2016).
 The former Editor-in-Chief of Food, Culture, and Society: An International Journal of Multidisciplinary Research (2013-2019), Bentley is co-editor of the book series Food in Modern History: Traditions and Innovations (Bloomsbury).
 She serves as a board member for the Bloomsbury Food Library, the Cornell University HEARTH Collection, and the journals Food and Foodways and Graduate Journal of Food Studies.
 She is a Faculty Fellow in Residence at Brittany Hall at NYU.

-She is married to Brett Gary, Associate Professor of Media, Culture and Communication at NYU.
-They are parents of Joey (22), Annabelle (18) and Ruby (15).
+She and Brett Gary, NYU Associate Professor of Media, Culture and Communication, are parents of Joey (26), Annabelle (23) and Ruby (20).